The exotic fruits of Colombia are what keep drawing me back.

 10. Nispero Fruit

+This fruit is actually quite large and pear-shaped, growing in the spring and early summer.
 The unique flavor of the Nispero itself is actually similar to a combination of mango, citrus, and peach mixed into one.

-The high level of sugar and acid makes it a great contrast for even wines and other forms of alcohol.
+Its unique flavor makes it great for fruit salads, jams, jellies.
+The high level of sugar and acid makes it a great contrast for wines and other drinks.

 11. Borojó Fruit